Dinis239/DM_Project/README.md

   + data_for_analysis.csv - Preprocessed dataset to analyze clusters and compare clustering solutions
   + data_for_dashboard.csv - Used for the streamlit dashboard.
 Similar to data_for_analysis, but without dummy encoding.
-  + SOM_8_clusters_labels.csv - Cluster labels for SOM (needed to analyze results in line with the rest of the clustering notebook)
+  + SOM_8_clusters_labels.csv - Cluster labels for SOM (needed to analyze results in line with the rest of the clustering notebook, since the SOMPY pacakage has compatibility issues)
   + classified_data.csv - data_for_analysis but with final cluster labels
   + final_cluster_centroids.csv - Dataset with mean values for all variables per cluster
 - Pre-processing folder: